Edge states and persistent current in a PT-symmetric extended Su-Schrieffer-Heeger model with generic boundary conditions: Periodic Boundary Condition

 \item ${\vert \delta_1 - \delta_2 \vert} < \epsilon < (\delta_1 + \delta_2) $: The energy spectra consists of real as well as complex eigenvalues.
 There are no band gaps in Region-I, since $f_{min}=f(0)=f(2\pi)$ is negative definite, while $f_{max}=f(\pi) > 0$.
 There are no band gaps in Region-II either, since $f(k)=0$ for at least one value of $k$ irrespective of the value of $f(\tilde{k}_{\pm})$.

 \item $\epsilon > (\delta_1 + \delta_2) $: The energy spectra is entirely complex.
 The real part of the energy is continuous and there is no real energy gap.
 However, there exists line gap in Region-I, since both $f_{min}=f(0)$ and $f_{max}=f(\pi)$ are positive definite.
 In Region-II, the line band gap exists for $t_1 > t_2$.
 The bands above and below the line $Im(E)=0$ do not meet. \end{itemize} We plot real part vs imaginary part of the energy eigenvalues in Fig. \ref{re_vs_imag_pbc1}.
 The first and the second rows in the panel consist of plots corresponding to the Region-I and Region-II, respectively.
-Further, figures depicting the three cases discussed above are included in each row.
-The band structure representing two closed loops symmetrically placed around the $Im(E)$ axis in Region-II arises solely due to the NNN interaction.
+Further, figures depicting the three cases discussed above, corresponding to allowed ranges of $\epsilon$, are included along each row.
+The band structure representing two closed loops symmetrically placed around the $Im(E)$ axis arises solely due to the NNN interaction.
 The contour plot of band gap as a function of $\epsilon$ and $\delta_3$ is given in Fig. \ref{bandgap}.